hmrc/simple-reactivemongo/README.md

 resolvers += Resolver.bintrayRepo("hmrc", "releases")

 libraryDependencies ++= Seq(
-  "uk.gov.hmrc" %% "simple-reactivemongo" % "[INSERT_VERSION]",
+  "uk.gov.hmrc" %% "simple-reactivemongo" % "[INSERT_VERSION]"
-  "com.typesafe.play" %% "play-json" % "2.x.x"
 )
 ```

+* *For Play 2.5.x and above use versions <=7.x.x-play-25*
+* *For Play 2.6.x and above use versions <=7.x.x-play-26*
-*For Java 7 and Play 2.3.x use versions <=4.1.0*
+* *For Java 7 and Play 2.3.x use versions <=4.1.0*

 #### Create a Repository class ###

-Create a `case class` that represents to serialise to mongo.
+Create a `case class` that represents data model to be serialized/deserialised to `MongoDB`.

 Create [JSON Read/Write](http://www.playframework.com/documentation/2.2.x/ScalaJsonCombinators) converters.
 Or if you are doing nothing special create a companion object for the case class
 with an implicit member set by play.api.libs.json.Json.format[A]

 Extend [ReactiveRepository](https://github.com/hmrc/simple-reactivemongo/blob/master/src/main/scala/uk/gov/hmrc/mongo/ReactiveRepository.scala) which will provide you with some commonly used functionality.

 If the repository requires any indexes override ```indexes: Seq[Index]``` to provide a sequence of indexes that will be applied.
-Any errors will be logged should they fail.
+Any errors will be logged and instantiation of the repository should fail.

 If you prefer to drop the underscore for the 'id' field in the domain case class then wrap the domain formats in `ReactiveMongoFormats.mongoEntity`